shields/opentaxsolver/OTS_2023/0_README.txt

   RPLCSTRNG_02

 History:
+    * v21.05c (4/9/2024) - Added to Virginia State the ability to
+		enter Spouse VAGI so that it shows up on PDF form.
     * v21.05b (4/6/2024) - Fix to AZ State for filing Single to
 		accept line 4a by default.
     * v21.05a (4/5/2024) - Fix to NY State line 7 for the case